“When I finally saw how I looked, I realized that I was distracting the audience from the music.”

 Your musical skills aren’t the only things coming into play.
 You also need fluent stage deportment and an engaging presence.

 Stage deportment encompasses the technical know-how for conducting oneself on the concert platform.
-Stage presence, though, includes artistic dimensions such as showmanship.
+Stage presence, by comparison, includes artistic dimensions such as showmanship.

 You won’t have much of a presence until you’re confident with deportment, so I’ll cover deportment issues here.
 For pointers about presence and other aspects of building comprehensive performance skills, see Part II of The Musician’s Way as well as the related posts linked at the end of this article.

-Each of these topics is discussed at length on pages 171-177 of The Musician’s Way.
+All of the following topics are further explored on pages 171-177 of The Musician’s Way.

 7 Components of Stage Deportment